[I]t is the wine that leads me on,

 Using exclusively organic methods of farming, George Papoutsis and his spouse Despina, both oenologists, produce exceptional dry, red and white wines, which you are welcome to enjoy at their winery located just 2km outside of Atalanti.

-Greek summertime is here, and the vineyards around the Greek islands are heavy with grapes of dozens of varieties once again.
+Greek summertime is here, and the vineyards around the Greek islands are heavy with grape varieties of wine, once again.

 Visiting Greece's vineyards and wineries will definitely tug at the heart of oenophiles, but will certainly be a world of fun for the casual tourist as well!